mroberts1/BOOTSTRA.386/manual/index.md

 What I need is a job.

 Silicon Valley seems obvious since I already knew the future and they will just hire anyone off the street if they sound like they can hack it.
 This sounds like it would be easy.
-I always admired BOOTSTRA Technologies as building revolutionary products in the mid-1980s ever since reading Tracy Kidder's masterpiece, *The Dreams of Tomorrow* on its development.
+I always admired FNC as building revolutionary products in the mid-1980s ever since reading Tracy Kidder's masterpiece, *The Dreams of Tomorrow* on the BOOSTRA team.

 I wanted to be there, on those team, in those rooms, involved in those conversations.
 The artistry, audacity, and irreverence of the early computing revolution before it became the oppressive taste-maker has always captured my interest.